AnthonyDickson/bacteria-project/README.md

 |Non-trainable params: 0                                                         |
 |* *(N, 2) If classifying for gram-ness.*                                        |
 |** *If using a single growth phase.*                                            |

-*N in the output shape is the batch size which changes between training and testing.*

 A global average pooling layer is used instead of flattening.
 It significantly reduces the dimensionality of the output of convolutional layers and allows the output to be fed directly into the softmax layer.
 This way fully connected layers are not necessary and the number of parameters in the model are kept to a minimum.